 Environmental Health Officer

 Environmental Health Officers keep people and the environment healthy, by controlling communicable diseases and environmental pollution.
-These Officers help control food safety, vaccination and the regulation of beauty therapies including tattooing and body piercing.
+These Officers help control the pollution of water, air and soil, by chemical, physical and biological agents.

 Training available in Tasmania

-- Unfortunately there is no university or vocational training available in Tasmania.
-Tasmanian residents may wish to enrol in a distance/e-learning course, such as the Bachelor of Natural Science (Environmental Health) at the University of Western Sydney University of Western Sydney.
+- Unfortunately there is no training for Environmental Health at any level in Tasmania at the moment.
+Potential students may like to look at a mainland distance course, such as the Bachelor of Natural Science (Environment and Health) at University Western Sydney.

 Job titles can vary a lot.
 If you are uncertain about what an advertised job involves, obtain a copy of the Position Description or similar, or contact the specific council advertising that job.